 Lawsuits over crashworthiness normally involve secondary impacts and enhanced injuries that come about from an unsafe feature or design of the vehicle.
 We prove that these features do bodily harm to clients who might otherwise have walked away from a collision with minor injuries.

-There are several areas that we examine in evaluating a crashworthiness of a case:
+There are several areas that we examine while evaluating a crashworthiness case:

 - Airbags: Did all of the airbags deploy at the right time with the right impact?

 - Glass: Did the vehicle maintain its integrity to protect the occupant compartment?

 - Fire: Why did the vehicle catch fire?
 Was the fuel tank designed to keep the tank from leaking upon impact?